pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

    .. method:: extractJSON

       Textpage content in JSON format.
 Created by  ``json.dumps(TextPage.extractDICT())``.
-It is included only for backlevel compatibility.
+It is included for backlevel compatibility.
 You will probably use this method ever only for outputting the result in some file.
+The  method detects binary image data, like ``bytearray`` and ``bytes`` (Python 3 only) and converts them to base64 encoded strings on JSON output.

       :rtype: str